 Figure Page 3.1 Demonstration of tight sampling on a dummy bounded network where black nodes represent seed nodes, and red, yellow, green and purple represent one community each.
-The shaded blue region represents the nodes sampled at a given time, where the timesteps are in the order $a < b < c < d. \dots \dots \dots \dots \dots$.
-5.1 Sampling using MAS for a network of 8 blocks with 1000 nodes and one seed node each.
-The ratio of intra cluster to inter cluster edges (r) and average degree within the block $(\langle k' \rangle)$ are set as 4 and 10 respectively 16 5.2 Sampling using RO (Random Outsider) for a network of 8 blocks with 1000 nodes and one seed node each.
-The ratio of intra cluster to inter cluster edges (r) and average degree within the block $(\langle k' \rangle)$ are set as 4 and 10 respectively 5.3 Sampling using MAS for a network of block sizes $\{800, 1200, 1600, 2000\}$ with 20 seed nodes per block.
-The ratio of intra cluster to inter cluster edges (r) and average degree within the block $(\langle k' \rangle)$ are set as 1 and 10 respectively 6.1 The four shaded circles in (b) indicate points where significant sampling of a new community starts.
+The shaded blue region represents the nodes sampled at a given time, where the timesteps are in the order $a < b < c < d$.
+8 5.1 Sampling using MAS for a network of 8 blocks with 1000 nodes and one seed node each.
+The values of r and $\langle k' \rangle$ are set as 4 and 10, respectively.
+By comparing (a) and (b), we observe that the inflection points of (a) at 1000, 2000 etc, indicating significant changes in boundary evolution correspond to points in (b) where a new community starts getting sampled.
+The gradual increase in the boundary suggests that the sampler is entering more connected parts of the network, encountering more edges than it is absorbing in 5.2 the network 16 5.3 Sampling using MAS for a network of block sizes {800, 1200, 1600, 2000} with 20 seed nodes per block.
+The ratio of intra cluster to inter cluster edges (r) and average degree within the block $(\langle k' \rangle)$ are set as 1 and 10 respectively 18 6.1 The four shaded circles in (b) indicate points where significant sampling of a new com- munity starts.
 For corresponding timesteps in (a), we observe that boundary shoots up before plateauing again.
-This is especially noticeable for timesteps = {344, 713, 1929}.
+This is especially noticeable for timesteps = $\{344, 713, 1929\}$.
 For a smaller increase in community size, as seen for timestep = 1929, we still also observe a small rise in boundary value in (a).
 However, every small rise in (b) might not correspond to a different community being sampled in (b).
-Hence, we tend to focus on bigger jumps in value of boundary timestep = {344, 713, 1929} where a different community begins sampling as can be seen through the steep rise in community size.
+Hence, we tend to focus on bigger jumps in value of boundary timestep = $\{344, 713, 1929\}$ where a different community begins sampling as can be seen through the steep rise in community size 24 community begins sampling as can be seen unough the steep rise in community size. ∠+